rmrector/script.artwork.beef/src/content/usage/_index.md

 ## Installing

 Install my [dev repository] to get updates delivered to you automatically.
 After the repo is installed, Artwork Beef can be installed from "Program add-ons".
-It can also be installed with a [single zip file], but you will have to return here for updates.
+It can also be installed with this [single zip file], but you will have to download each new version yourself.
+Do not install Artwork Beef from GitHub source unless you know you need to and have read the README.

 **Artwork Helper** can be installed with this single [installable zip], but it's only necessary if a skin depends on it.

 Inclusion in the official Kodi repo isn't likely for now, some of this functionality may make its way into Leia so it will probably see some feature churn before long.